Robust high-fidelity DFT study of the lithium-graphite phase diagram: Introduction

-In this study, we build on the pioneering work by Persson et al. to provide a refined picture for Li-graphite phase diagram employing density functional theory calculations using BEEF-vdW exchange correlation functional.
-We apply the cluster expansion formalism to explore the phase space of Li and natural graphite based compounds.
-The coefficients of the cluster expansion are used to carry out a rigorous search over the enormously large configurational phase space.
-We explore the large phase space by varying the Li concentration in different unit cells of graphite of multiple sizes.
-We precisely determine the Li-C, C-C and different Li-Li interactions along with the uncertainties associated with these interaction coefficients.
-We show that the in-plane Li-Li interaction is dominantly electrostatic in nature.
-We also incorporate the configurational entropy which plays a significant role in phases with low Li concentration.
-Based on our analysis, we identify the following stable phases in the Li intercalation diagram viz.
-Li$_{0.047}$C$_6$,Li$_{1/6}$C$_6$,Li$_{1/3}$C$_6$,Li$_{2/3}$C$_6$ and Li$_{3/4}$C$_6$.
-Finally, we show for the first time, propogation of uncertainty associated with the density functional theory calculations through the cluster expansion and ultimately to the calculated thermodynamic intercalation diagram.
-We believe the proposed framework of estimating uncertainty will become widely important in computational investigations for phase diagrams in batteries.
-We also believe that such an approach utilizing an exchange correlation functional in diverse bonding environments is crucial for understanding anion intercalation in graphite,\cite{seel2000electrochemical,placke2012reversible} alkali metal (Li, Na, K) intercalation in organic compounds such as melanin,\cite{kim2016evidence} Li intercalation in layered compounds such as MoS$_2$, LiV$_{0.5}$Ti$_{0.5}$S$_2$, etc.\cite{clark2016li,ambrosi2015lithium}
+In this study, we will build a refined picture for lithium-graphite phase diagram employing density functional theory calculations using BEEF-vdW exchange correlation functional.
+We use an Ising model to explore the structural phase space of lithium and natural graphite based compounds.
+The coefficients of the Ising model are used to carry out a rigorous search over the enormously large configurational phase space of 10$^9$ configurations.
+We explore the large phase space by varying the lithium concentration in different unit cells of graphite of multiple sizes.
+The BEEF ensemble of energies from DFT calculations are used to train an ensemble of Ising models giving us ensembles for each Ising model coefficient.
+We show that the in-plane Li-Li interaction is dominantly electrostatic in nature as interaction strength is inversely proportional to distance between lithium atoms.
+We use the ensemble of Ising models to predict an ensemble of Gibbs free energies for all phases including the small contributions from phonons and configurational entropy, which give us a distribution of intercalation potentials.
+Based on our analysis, we identify the following stable phases in the lithium intercalation diagram viz.
+Li$_{0.0313}$C$_6$,Li$_{0.0375}$C$_6$,Li$_{0.0417}$C$_6$,Li$_{0.0469}$C$_6$, Li$_{0.05}$C$_6$, Li$_{0.0625}$C$_6$, Li$_{0.0833}$C$_6$ which are stage 4 compounds,Li$_{0.1}$C$_6$ which is a stage 3 compounds, Li$_{0.3}$C$_6$, Li$_{0.3333}$C$_6$, Li$_{0.5}$C$_6$ which are stage 2 compounds and Li$_{0.75}$C$_6$, Li$_{0.8333}$C$_6$ and LiC$_6$ which are stage 1 compounds.
+We also determine the confidence of predicting a stable phase from DFT which gives us insights on whether in given region of $x$ the intercalation is unique phase or a solid solution of multiple phases.
+We have derived a very accurate lithium graphite phase diagram which will be very useful for models used to determine lithium plating under different conditions.
+We also believe the proposed framework of estimating uncertainty and confidence value of phases will be very important in computational investigations for phase diagrams of battery materials.